Is Rice Gluten-Free?

 Safest Brands of Rice When Avoiding Gluten

-While plain rice from most any manufacturer will be fine for you if you're not particularly sensitive to trace gluten, those who do experience frequent gluten reactions due to cross-contamination may want to stick with certain brands or types.
+While plain rice from almost any manufacturer will be fine for you if you're not particularly sensitive to trace gluten, those who do experience frequent gluten reactions due to cross-contamination may want to stick with certain brands or types.

 Lundberg Family Farms